 You can control our use of functionality cookies.
 We explain how you can manage the different cookies we use at section 4.
 If you prevent the use of functionality cookies then this may mean that we cannot offer some services and may interrupt your enjoyment of it (for example, we may not be able to record your request not to offer you a particular type of service).
 This may also mean we are limited in the scope of support we can offer you.

 Please note that third parties may also store functionality cookies on our Service and please see section 3 for more information.

 3. Third party cookies

 3.1 Third party advertisers and other organisations may use their own cookies or other technologies to collect information about the content of our Service and/or the advertisements you have clicked on.
 Third party advertisers may also use this information to measure the effectiveness of their advertisements.

 3.2 We do not have access or control over the cookies placed by third parties and use of their cookies is subject to their own privacy policies.
-We recommend that you review the privacy policies of each of our third parties and we have included details at the link.
+We recommend that you review the privacy policies of any third parties that have a presence on our website.

 3.3 Cookies placed by third parties may serve different purposes.
 They may be strictly necessary, performance, functionality, targeting or advertising cookies.
 For more information on these different types of cookies and what they do, please see section 2.